-- 1.1 The Council has a duty to promote and maintain high standards of conduct by its councillors and co-opted members (collectively referred to as "councillors" in this Code).
-This Code of Conduct sets out the conduct that is expected of councillors when carrying out Council business or representing the Council. - 1.2 The Code of Conduct is to be interpreted in a way that is consistent with the following principles.
+- 1.1 Lytchett Minster and Upton Town Council has a duty to promote and maintain high standards of conduct by its councillors and co-opted members (collectively referred to as "councillors" in this Code).
+This Code of Conduct sets out the conduct that is expected of councillors and co-opted members when carrying out Council business or representing the Council. - 1.2 The Code of Conduct is to be interpreted in a way that is consistent with the following principles.

-Selflessness Councillors should set sololy in terms of the public 3611162211622 Councillors should act solely in terms of the public interest.
+Selflessness Councillors should act solely in terms of the public interest.
 Integrity Councillors must avoid placing themselves under any obligation to people or organisations that might try inappropriately to influence them in their work.
 They should not act or take decisions in order to gain financial or other material benefits for themselves, their family, or their friends.
 They must declare and resolve any interests and relationships.
 Objectivity Councillors must act and take decisions impartially, fairly and on merit, using the best evidence and without discrimination or bias.
 Accountability Councillors are accountable to the public for their decisions and actions and must submit themselves to the scrutiny necessary to ensure this.
-Openness Councillors should act and take decisions in an open - Cpointed and transparent manner.
-Information should not be · withheld from the public, unless there are clear and lawful reasons for so doing.
+Openness Councillors should act and take decisions in an open and transparent manner.
+Information should not be withheld from the public, unless there are clear and lawful reasons for so doing.
 Honesty Councillors should be truthful.
 Leadership Councillors should exhibit these principles in their own behaviour.
 They should actively promote and robustly support the principles and be willing to challenge poor behaviour wherever it occurs.
-1 Deliavious which to deals.